Telecom Zero-Order Wave Plates

 Using a Wave Plate

 As described above, a wave plate has two principal axes: fast and slow.
 Each axis has a different refractive index and, therefore, a different wave velocity.
-When a linearly polarized beam is incident on a half-wave plate, and the polarization of this beam does not coincide with one of these axes, the output polarization will be linear and rotated with respect to the polarization of the input beam (see image at left).
+When a linearly polarized beam is incident on a half-wave plate, and the polarization of this beam does not coincide with one of these axes, the output polarization will be linear and rotated with respect to the polarization of the input beam (see image at right).
 When applying a circularly polarized beam, a clockwise (counterclockwise) circular polarization will transform into a counter-clockwise (clockwise) circular polarization.

 Half-wave (λ/2) plates are typically used as polarization rotators.
 Mounted on a rotation mount, a λ/2 wave plate can be used as a continuously adjustable polarization rotator, as shown below.
 Additionally, when used in conjunction with a Polarizing Beamsplitter a λ/2 wave plate can be used as a variable ratio beamsplitter.

 A quarter-wave plate is designed such that the phase shift created between the fast and slow axes is a quarter wavelength (λ/4) or a multiple of λ/4.
-When applying a linearly polarized beam with the polarization plane aligned at 45° to the wave plate’s principal plane, the output beam will be circularly polarized (see image at left).
+When applying a linearly polarized beam with the polarization plane aligned at 45° to the wave plate’s principal plane, the output beam will be circularly polarized (see image at right).
 Likewise, when applying a circularly polarized beam to a λ/4 wave plate the output beam will be linearly polarized.
-Quarter wave plates are used in Optical Isolators, optical pumps, and EO modulators.
+Quarter wave plates are used in Optical Isolators, Optical pumps, and EO modulators.

 Damage Threshold Data for Thorlabs' Telecom Zero Order Waveplates